Small-Fish-Dev/pawns/README.md

 > _"no we won't allow pawn games"_ -garry

 s&box library that provides support for the classic entity Pawn system.
 This is useful in cases where the player can take control of different controllers.
-For example, an FPS game where you have the regular play pawn but also a spectating pawn.
+For example, an FPS game where you have the regular player state but also a spectating state.

 ## Example